-Unfortunately, seborrheic dermatitis is unpreventable.
+Unfortunately, this skin ailment is unpreventable.
 One can take precautions by eating well and exercising on a daily basis.
 Remember to exfoliate twice a week and use moisturizer thoroughly post-shower every day.
 Avoid eating food that is rich in saturated and trans fat (i.e., animal fat, full-fat dairy, deep fried food, junk food).

 If you are experiencing dry, itchy, red patches on your face or scalp, don’t ignore it.
 Treating and controlling seborrheic dermatitis can be done easily without any complications.
 Seek medical help immediately to counteract seborrheic dermatitis.